 Tennis Shoes Much Heavier

 As the section above alludes to, the major difference between a tennis shoe upper and a running shoe upper is just some added bulk.
-That might not seem like much by itself, but every tiny bit of added weight is going to make an impact running.
+That might not seem like much by itself, but every tiny bit of added weight is going to make an impact on running.

 Every runner is doing whatever possible to find an extremely lightweight shoe.
 It makes every stride just a little bit easier if even fractions of an ounce are cut off.